Barely Lethal: Plot

 The next morning, Hardman warns Megan that Knox has escaped from the academy.
-Liz drives Megan to school, but they are pursued by a masked assassin.
-Megan reveals her secret to Liz and crashes the two cars, but the assassin escapes.
+Liz drives her to school, but they are pursued by a masked assassin.
+Megan reveals her secret to her and crashes the two cars, but the assassin escapes.
 Megan recognizes the smell of perfume, identifying Heather.
 The two leave for the hospital, where Roger and Gooch visit the girls separately.
 At the homecoming dance, Megan becomes bored by Cash and leaves him before making amends with Roger.
 However, Heather reveals herself as Roger's date, provoking a fight between her and Megan.
-Heather reveals she joined Knox's operation in order to get a chance to kill Megan.
+She further discloses she joined Knox's operation in order to get a chance to kill Megan.
 Liz sneaks up on Heather and stabs her in the leg and the two escape.

 Megan and Liz return home to find that Knox and her mercenaries have seized Mrs. Larson and Parker as hostages.
 Knox reveals that she was Prescott Agent 1, but she left and turned against them for robbing her of her life.
 Hardman comes in with reinforcements and subdues Knox and her mercenaries.
 Megan uses a Prescott helicopter to stop Roger, who is driving home.
 She tells Roger her true feelings for him and the two kiss before joining Liz and Gooch in the helicopter.

-In a mid-credits scene, Heather meets with a former henchman of Knox and orders him to find out where she is going to college.
+In a mid-credits scene, Heather meets with a former henchman of Knox and orders him to find out where Megan is going to college.